N2ITN/que_es/README.md

 ```
 every time they have a question.
 While this is not an epic hardship, why waste time and mental energy that could be used for something better.

-'que_es.esto()' will print an object's attributes, methods, docstring, and type, in human readable format.
+`que_es.esto()` prints an object's attributes, methods, docstring, and type, in human readable format.

 Installation:
 `pip install que_es`